I haven’t written a post for BlogHer in over three months.

 My personal blog has been a lot of things for me over the past eight years.
 It’s been a public diary.
 A place for friends and family to keep up with my life even though I don’t see or talk to them every day.
 A place for me to meet new people, some of which have become irreplaceable real-life friends.
 A place for me to let the world (at least those who take the time to read my words) know what’s going on in my head.

 My personal blog will remain public and I will continue to update it once in a while.
-I’ve even been told that I’m still welcome to write for BlogHer in the future if I feel like it.
+And I’ve been told I’m welcome to write for BlogHer in the future if I feel like it.

 Over the years, people have asked me when I thought I might stop blogging.
 I’ve asked myself that same question, but it was impossible to know the answer.
 After taking this step, I must admit, I feel like I’m a little closer.